7 Days11,700 ft.

 Trek Gradient: Easy.
 Trek back on the same route that you came by.

-Begin trek early as you have to cover a few hour distance, take a Rest at Osla and proceed onwards to Puani Garaat.
-You will come back to Punani Garaat from Kalkattiyadhar; the trek could be little tiring so prepare yourself in advance for the day, and as you go back, you will be able to witness the same beauty.
+Begin the trek early as you have to cover a long distance, take a Rest at Osla and proceed onwards to Puani Garaat.
+The trek could be a little tiring, so prepare yourself in advance for the day, and as you go back, you will be able to witness the same beauty.
 Admire the beauty along with the experience of trekking in Uttarakhand at the Har Ki Dun valley.
-Later when you reach Punani Garaat, rest and have your dinner and cherish the moments you have collected in Har Ki Dun trek.
+Later, when you reach Punani Garaat, rest and have your dinner, cherish the moments you have collected in the Har Ki Dun trek.

 Altitude: 8,280 Ft.
 8,690 Ft. to 6,397 Ft.

 Time taken: 8 hrs, 13 Km. trek + 12 Km. drive